wangdongdut/Long-term-Visual-Tracking/README.md

      | ASINT                     | 0.505  | N/A  |   N/A |
      | FuCoLoT                   | 0.411  | N/A  |   N/A |

-     * MBMD and DaSiam_LT is the winner and runner-up in the original [VOT2019_LT](http://prints.vicos.si/publications/375/) report.
+     * Most results are obtained from the original [VOT2019_LT](http://prints.vicos.si/publications/375/) report.

 * **VOT2018-LT:**